grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Factories can hide some of the created object dependencies (encapsulation of global context)

-let's consider another simple example.
+Let's consider another simple example.
 We have an application that, again, can process messages.
 One of the things that is done with those messages is saving them in a database and another is validation.
 The processing of message is, like in previous examples, handled by a `MessageProcessing` class, which, this time, does not use any factory, but creates the messages based on the frame data itself. let's look at this class:

 ```csharp
 public class MessageProcessing